ItalyPaleAle/hereditas/docs-source/content/guides/create-box.md

 content
 dist
 hereditas.json
+welcome.md
 ````

 - The `content` folder is where you store the data you wish to encrypt
 - The `dist` folder will contain the generated web app
 - The `hereditas.json` file contains the configuration for the Hereditas box
+- The `welcome.md` file contains a welcome message that is displayed in the login page; this file is not encrypted.

 > In most cases you will not need to manually edit the `hereditas.json` configuration file, as you can use the Hereditas CLI to change the most common options.
 However, you can find the full reference for the configuration file in the [Configuration file]({{< relref "/advanced/configuration-file.md" >}}) article.